 Jennifer Tackett received her Ph.D. in clinical psychology from the University of Minnesota with minors in statistics, personality, and behavior genetics.
 She is also a graduate of the Texas Academy of Math and Science and Texas A&M University, and has held previous faculty appointments at the University of Toronto and the University of Houston.
-She is an associate editor at the Journal of Personality and Perspectives in Psychological Science, and a former associate editor at the Journal of Psychopathology and Behavioral Assessment, the Journal of Personality Disorders, and the Journal of Research in Personality.
-When she isn’t working or engaging in a toddler dance party, she enjoys playing piano or indulging her cross-stitch obsession.
+She is a senior editor at Collabra: Clinical Psychology and an associate editor at Advances in Methods and Practices in Psychological Science and the Journal of Abnormal Psychology.
+She is also a former associate editor at the Journal of Personality, Perspectives in Psychological Science, the Journal of Psychopathology and Behavioral Assessment, the Journal of Personality Disorders, Assessment, and the Journal of Research in Personality.
+When she isn’t working or joining her two hilarious and smart kiddos in dance party, she enjoys playing piano or indulging her cross-stitch obsession.

 Kathleen Reardon is a graduate student in the clinical psychology doctoral program.
 She graduated from the University of Pittsburgh in 2010 with a B.S. in psychology.
 After graduation, she worked as a research assistant for the Pitt Parents and Children Laboratory.
 Her interests include studying the development of antisocial behaviors and severe conduct problems from a developmental psychopathology perspective.
 When she’s not working, she loves spending time with her dog Tilly, and cooking or trying new restaurants!

 [Kathleen is currently away on internship]